headdev/tg/README.md

 ### Add users to groups

-Users can be added using:
-- **Username**: Gets temporarily banned with less requests.
-- **User ID**: Gets temporarily banned with more requests.

-> Temporarily bans last for up to a day in my experience.

-Adding users by Username expects a CSV file with one username per line.
+Adding users by Username expects a CSV file.
 Adding users by User ID expects a CSV file such as: `username,user_id,user_access_hash`

 > No headers are expected in the CSV files